lexas-f-utokyo/lexas-tmp/README.md

-# lexas
-LEXAS: Lifescience EXperiment seArch and Suggestion
+# LEXAS: Lifescience EXperiment seArch and Suggestion

 ## Introduction

-This repository contains the source code used to develop LEXAS system (https://lexas.f.u-tokyo.ac.jp).
+This repository contains the source code used to develop the LEXAS system (https://lexas.f.u-tokyo.ac.jp).

 LEXAS curates the description of biomedical experiments and suggests genes to be analyzed and a specific experimental method for the next experiment.